Rafael Devers Player Props: Red Sox vs. Angels

-The Boston Red Sox, including Rafael Devers (hitting .211 in his past 10 games, with a double, six home runs, four walks and 12 RBI), battle starter Tyler Anderson and the Los Angeles Angels at Fenway Park, Saturday at 4:10 PM ET.
+After hitting .205 with a double, six home runs, two walks and 13 RBI in his past 10 games, Rafael Devers and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 1:35 PM ET on Sunday.

-In his most recent game, he hit a home run while going 1-for-3 against the Angels.
+He notched a home run while going 1-for-5 in his most recent game against the Angels.

 Rafael Devers Game Info & Props vs. the Angels